PrincetonUniversity/hpc_beginning_workshop/cluster/README.md

 # use a text editor to modify job.slurm as follows

 #!/bin/bash
-#SBATCH --job-name=r-test        # create a short name for your job
+#SBATCH --job-name=R-test        # create a short name for your job
 #SBATCH --nodes=1                # node count
 #SBATCH --ntasks=1               # total number of tasks across all nodes
 #SBATCH --cpus-per-task=1        # cpu-cores per task (>1 if multithread tasks)